christinaroise/Quarantine/Readme.md

 ## NB!
 This app is NOT finished and is missing a few major methods and some cleaning up
 ## To-do list
+- add an intro animation when starting app
 - Universal:
     - active-style color of icons in BottomNavigation
+    - make favorites
     - article/newspaper needs "heart" on img when saved to LocalStorage
 - Dashboard:
     - reset scroll position in filteredComponent(read: PrimaryList)